Timeline of the Tigray war (July 2021–November 2022): 11 November

 In view of rebels advancing on the capital city, fears are expressed for the safety of the Mugher plant (operated by Dangote Cement), located at 90 km northwest of Addis Ababa.

+12 November

+WHO’s Tedros says that Tigray is under a “systematic blockade”, with people starving to death.

+17 November

+UN says that 1,000+ Tigrayans have been detained since the emergency declaration.

 23 November

-The Prime Minister Abiy Ahmed said he campaigned to lead his army into battleground.
+Prime Minister Abiy Ahmed said he campaigned to lead his army into battleground.

+24 November

+Abiy joins the frontlines to lead the military in battle against the TPLF.

 28 November

 The Ethiopian state television announced that the Ethiopian troops take control of Chifra, a district located in Afar Region.

 December 2021

 1 December

 The Ethiopian government said they recaptured Shewa Robit 220 km (135 miles) far from Addis Ababa.
 It was occupied by Tigray forces earlier.
 According to the Minister of Ethiopian Government Communications Legese Tulu, they also retook nearby towns like Debre Sina, Wegeltena, Mezezo, Mollale.
 They retook Lalibela, as well.

 5 December

 The Ethiopian government claimed that they recaptured Dessie and Kombolcha.

 12 December

 Reuters reported that forces loyal to the TPLF had recaptured the town of Lalibela less than two weeks after government forces and their allies had recaptured control of the town for themselves.